beratzorlu/python-quiz/README.md

 - [Tech With Tim](https://www.youtube.com/@TechWithTim): This YouTube channel was helpful understanding how to successfully install the Colorama library.
     - [How To Print Colored Text in Python (Colorama Tutorial)](https://www.youtube.com/watch?v=u51Zjlnui4Y)

+- [Code Insitute](https://codeinstitute.net/ie/): The theory available in the Code Institute curriculum has been central in successfully setting up and utilizing Google Cloud API services for this project.

 ### Theory